Visual merchandising – A Career Guide, Salary, Scope, Jobs,

 Visual Merchandiser: Future Scope

 The scope of a visual merchandiser can expand to many market fields.
 Exhibition displays, birthday celebrations, set design, theatrical sets included – theme parties or home or wedding hotel decoration are some of the popular areas.
-Many successful brands like Action, Amul, Myntra, Amazon, Future Group Etc. are emerging to welcome visual merchandisers on board.
+Many successful brands like Action, Amul, Myntra, Amazon, Future Group Etc. are emerging to welcome more employees on board.

 How to become a visual merchandiser ?